Risk Warning: Your Capital is at Risk.

-If you’re buying Monero for its privacy protection than you might be concerned about Coinbase’s ID verification procedures.
+If you’re buying Monero for its privacy protection then you might be concerned about Coinbase’s ID verification procedures.
 Many of the more reputable exchanges consider this to be best practice.

 It is designed to discourage the exchange from being used for criminal activities like money laundering.